 We were founded in January 2017 by four Franklin County residents who form our steering committee.
-As of Sept.
-2018, we have raised over $8,000 for six local non-profits!
+As of September 2019, we have raised a total $13,000 for local non-profits!

 To join: commit (by filling out this short form) to meeting for one hour, three times a year.
 At each meeting, each member writes a check for $33 to donate to a local non-profit organization.

 - Any member can nominate a local non-profit organization in advance of each meeting.

 - The names of the nominated organizations are put into a hat, and three are drawn at random for each meeting.